 For this reason, Luma was designed with MACRA in mind (check out our checklist here).
 Rather than tackling each of these issues in a piecemeal fashion, we provide integrated solutions to help providers engage their patients and empower them to be more involved in their own care.
 Not only does this improve outcomes, it also helps providers to quantify and report on these improvements.

-Are you ready to tackle the challenges ahead in 2018?
+Are you ready to tackle the healthcare challenges ahead in 2018?
 From mobile technology to pricing transparency, Luma is here to help you with the big issues, so that you can focus on what you do best: providing great care to your patients.